 - In Star Trek: The Original Series, Spock has a very good relationship with his crewmates (particularly Kirk and McCoy), considering he's culturally required to be The Stoic, but he has severe issues with his father, to the point where they didn't speak to one another as family for almost two decades.
 Stories involving his family show a different and troubled side to Spock.

 - Star Trek: The Next Generation then partly inverts the Spock situation, possibly to the point of conscious parody, with Deanna Troi, who is sensitive and empathetic to a fault; the episodes where her meddling mother, who is all too happy to speak to her, shows up at least allow her to show a little bit of irritation.

-- TNG also brings this up when Will Riker's father, Kyle, shows up on the Enterprise after years of the two not speaking to each other.
+- TNG also brings this up in "The Icarus Factor", when Will Riker's father, Kyle, shows up on the Enterprise after years of the two not speaking to each other.

 - Hamlet is a thoughtful, academic fellow who has friends both close and distant, and a developing romance with a girl who has even stronger feelings for him.
 Unfortunately, his uncle turns out to have murdered his father and married his mother.
 Everything goes downhill from there, as Hamlet turns into a ruthless avenger despite himself.